FroggMaster/BadSongFixer/README.md

 # BadSongFixer
-Tool designed to review notes.mid files for YARG/Clone Hero and correct ambigous title meta-data.
+Tool designed to review `notes.mid` files for YARG/Clone Hero and correct ambigous title meta-data.\
+Addresses the following error from `badsongs.txt`\
+`At least one track fails midi spec for containing multiple unique track names (thus making it ambiguous)`

 ## Features
 - Renames the first track (`Track 1`) to the format: `Artist - Song Name` based on the `song.ini` file.